Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Conclusion

 This paper proposes a novel CD-FSS method, FSS-TIs, which provides an all-in-one, easy-to-use domain adaptation module TTIs.
-TTIs leverages ODEs to integrate the fast Fourier transform and random spectral perturbation, and further formulates feature transformations and augmentations along the temporal sequence as a parameter learning process embedded within the ODE.
+TTIs leverages ODEs to integrate the Fast Fourier Transform and random spectral perturbation, and further formulates feature transformations and augmentations along the time sequence as a parameter learning process embedded within the ODEs.
 This design facilitates the transformation of domain-specific features into a domain-agnostic feature space, thereby endowing the model with cross-domain generalization capability.
-In addition, this study imposes stricter constraints on the use of support images in the target-domain fine-tuning process, making the fine-tuning and testing stages more consistent with real-world model application scenarios.
+In addition, this study imposes stricter constraints on the use of support images in target-domain fine-tuning, making the fine-tuning and testing stages more consistent with real-world scenarios.

-The experiments introduce five datasets from distinctly different domains for cross-domain testing, demonstrating the advantages of the proposed method over existing approaches.
-In addition, extensive ablation analyses verify the positive impacts of each component of FSS-TIs.
-The feature-space ablation analysis intuitively shows the significant feature-enhancement effect of TTIs.
-TTIs not only brings the feature distributions of the support-image foreground and query-image foreground closer together, but also increases the distinguishability between the support-image background and query-image foreground feature distributions.
-Furthermore, we experimentally illustrate the role of source-domain training for FSS-TIs.
-The specific choice of source-domain dataset is not critical; as long as any source-domain dataset is used for training within a few-shot segmentation framework, FSS-TIs can adapt to target-domain few-shot segmentation tasks through fine-tuning with very limited number of support samples.
+The experiments introduce nine datasets from distinctly different domains for cross-domain testing, demonstrating the advantages of FSS-TIs over existing methods.
+Extensive ablation studies validate the positive impact of each component in FSS-TIs.
+By separating source-domain training and target-domain fine-tuning for in-depth analysis, we further demonstrate the influence of domain-shift severity and the number of support samples on FSS-TIs.
+Combined with feature visualization, the results verify the role of TTIs in exploring the domain-agnostic feature space, as well as the discriminability of novel categories within that space.

-At present, this study introduces the initial value problem of general linear ODEs to enhance the cross-domain generalization ability of CD-FSS methods, and the segmentation performance has been verified to be superior.
+At present, this study introduces the initial value problem of ODEs to enhance the CD-FSS capability, and the segmentation performance has been verified to be superior.
 In future work, we will further explore the role of other differential equations in cross-domain tasks, seeking theoretically more reliable and practically more effective modeling approaches.